microsoft/mona-saas/docs/README.md

 You will be redirected to Mona's Azure Active Directory (AAD) Mona Administrators app role where you can add/remove users.

-## What is the purchase confirmation page?
+## What is the subscription purchase confirmation page?

 Mona acts as a proxy between the Microsoft commercial marketplace by implenting the required landing page and webhook endpoints.
 Once your customer confirms that they wish to purchase a subscription by clicking the __Confirm purchase__ button on the landing page, Mona must redirect them somewhere.

-The purchase confirmation page is where users are redirected after they've confirmed their purchase.
+The purchase confirmation page is where customers are redirected after they've confirmed their purchase through the Mona landing page.

 * Mona will automatically replace `{subscription-id}` with the purchased subscription ID on redirect.
 * Mona provides time-limited, bearer URL access to full subscription details through the `_sub` query string parameter on redirect.

+## What is the subscription configuration page?

+The Microsoft commercial marketplace provides your customers with a link to manage their subscription.
+In practice, this link redirects the customer to the same landing page that was used to initially purchase the subscription.
+It is on you, the publisher, to determine whether or not the subscription already exists and, if so, to redirect the customer to a page where they can configure their subscription.

+The subscription configuration page is where customers are redirected if they reach the landing page and their subscription already exists.

+* Mona will automatically replace `{subscription-id}` with the applicable subscription ID on redirect.

 # ###